-This is the mark of Gem-Craft, a company doing business in the Providence, Rhode Island area.
-Ron Verri, the owner of the company, confirmed that the business was no longer making jewelry under their own Craft brand when asked in 2015.
-The business still manufactures jewelry for other brands such as Oscar de la Renta and Kenneth Jay Lane.Continue to 5 of 25 below.
+Gem-Craft, a company doing business in the Providence, Rhode Island area, stamped their jewelry with this "CRAFT" mark.
+Ron Verri, the owner of the company, confirmed that as of 2015, the business was no longer making jewelry under their own brand.
+They do still make jewelry for other lines such as Oscar de la Renta and Kenneth Jay Lane.Continue to 5 of 25 below.

 05 of 25

 Stanley Hagler used this odd mark on occasion on his costume pieces.
 A potential partnership between Robert De Mario company and Hagler failed in the 1960s, but his workshop did use up these marks that were made in anticipation of the collaboration.

 While some sellers refer to Dominique as a she (perhaps confusing the name with French jewelry designer Dominique Aurientis), jewelry with this mark was produced for several decades by the late Dominic DeTora in his Rhode Island workshop.

 Known as "Dom" to his fans, DeTora worked for a company that produced jewelry bearing the names Weiss and Eisenberg during the 1950s, and he employed the same "vintage" techniques to manufacture his own quality jewelry line.
 He is known for his large rhinestone collar and bib necklaces, which are quite popular with collectors.